Jay Inslee wins 3rd term as Washington governor

 In the 10th congressional district, former Tacoma Mayor Marilyn Strickland was leading state Rep. Beth Doglio with just over 50% of the vote.

-Voters will also weigh in on referendum on a measure passed by the Legislature this year that requires public schools to provide comprehensive sexual health education for all students.
+Voters also were approving a referendum on a measure passed by the Legislature this year that requires public schools to provide comprehensive sexual health education for all students.
 It marks the first time in the U.S. that voters will weigh in on sex ed.

 All 98 state House seats and 26 of the Senate’s 49 seats are being decided by voters as well.
 Accounting for a Democrat who caucuses with Republicans, Democrats hold a 28-21 majority in the Senate and a 57-41 edge in the House.